-Chapter 15 Flammable Finishes.
-Chapter 15 requirements govern operations where flammable or combustible finishes are applied by spraying, dipping, powder coating or flow-coating processes.
+Chapter 24 Flammable Finishes.
+Chapter 24 (which was formerly Chapter 15) requirements govern operations where flammable or combustible finishes are applied by spraying, dipping, powder coating or flow-coating processes.
 As with all operations involving flammable or combustible liquids and combustible dusts or vapors, controlling ignition sources and methods of reducing or controlling flammable vapors or combustible dusts at or near these operations are emphasized.
-As with other chapters of the International Fire Code, Section 1502 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 2402 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter ontents.

-Chapter 16 Fruit and Crop Ripening.
-Chapter 16 provides guidance that is intended to reduce the likelihood of explosions resulting from improper use or handling of ethylene gas used for crop-ripening and coloring processes.
+Chapter 25 Fruit and Crop Ripening.
+Chapter 25 (which was formerly Chapter 16) provides guidance that is intended to reduce the likelihood of explosions resulting from improper use or handling of ethylene gas used for crop-ripening and coloring processes.
 This is accomplished by regulating ethylene gas generation; storage and distribution systems and controlling ignition sources.
 Design and construction of facilities for this use are regulated by the International Building Code to reduce the impact of potential accidents on people and buildings.

-Chapter 17 Fumigation and Thermal Insecticidal Fogging.
-This chapter regulates fumigation and thermal insecticidal fogging operations which use toxic pesticide chemicals to kill insects, rodents and other vermin.
-Fumigants and thermal insecticidal fogging agents pose little hazard if properly applied; however, the inherent toxicity of all these agents and the potential flammability of some makes special precautions necessary when they are used.
+Chapter 26 Fumigation and Insecticidal Fogging.
+This chapter (which was formerly Chapter 17) regulates fumigation and insecticidal fogging operations which use toxic pesticide chemicals to kill insects, rodents and other vermin.
+Fumigants and insecticidal fogging agents pose little hazard if properly applied; however, the inherent toxicity of all these agents and the potential flammability of some makes special precautions necessary when they are used.
 Requirements of this chapter are intended to protect both the public and fire fighters from hazards associated with these products.
-As with other chapters of the International Fire Code, Section 1702 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 2602 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

-Chapter 18 Semiconductor Fabrication Facilities.
-The requirements of this chapter are intended to control hazards associated with the manufacture of electrical circuit boards or microchips, commonly called semiconductors.
-Though the finished product possesses no unusual hazards, materials commonly associated with semiconductor manufacturing are often quite hazardous and include flammable liquids; pyrophoric and flammable gases; toxic substances and corrosives.
+Chapter 27 Semiconductor Fabrication Facilities.
+The requirements of this chapter (which was formerly Chapter 18) are intended to control hazards associated with the manufacture of electrical circuit boards or microchips, commonly called semiconductors.
+Though the finished product possesses no unusual hazards, materials commonly associated with semiconductor manufacturing are often quite hazardous and include flammable liquids, pyrophoric and flammable gases, toxic substances and corrosives.
 The requirements of this chapter are concerned with both life safety and property protection.
 However, the fire code official should recognize that the risk of extraordinary property damages is far more common than the risk of personal injuries from fire.
-As with other chapters of the International Fire Code, Section 1802 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 2702 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

-Chapter 19 Lumber Yards and Woodworking Facilities.
-Provisions of this chapter are intended to prevent fires and explosions, facilitate fire control and reduce exposures to and from facilities storing, selling or processing wood and forest products, including sawdust, wood chips, shavings, bark mulch, shorts, finished planks, sheets, posts, poles, timber and raw logs and the hazard they represent once ignited.
+Chapter 28 Lumber Yards and Woodworking Facilities.
+Provisions of this chapter (which was formerly Chapter 19) are intended to prevent fires and explosions, facilitate fire control and reduce exposures to and from facilities storing, selling or processing wood and forest products, including sawdust, wood chips, shavings, bark mulch, shorts, finished planks, sheets, posts, poles, timber and raw logs and the hazard they represent once ignited.
 This chapter requires active and passive fire protection features to reduce on- and off-site exposures, limit fire size and development and facilitate fire fighting by employees and the fire service.
-As with other chapters of the International Fire Code, Section 1902 contains definitions applicable to the chapter contents.
+As with other chapters of the International Fire Code, Section 2802 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.